dishwasher-rfi/dw/docs/structure.rst

 =================
 Package structure
 =================
-DW python package is composed by 3 python sub-packages in charge of different functionalities and responsibilities and a C library aimed to provide efficient implementation of RFI detection algorithms.
+The DW package is composed by 3 python sub-packages in charge of different functionalities and responsibilities and a C library aimed to provide efficient implementation of RFI detection algorithms.
 Each sub-package is in turn eventually divided in several files.

 .. image:: dw_struct.png